Tech writers can code too

 $

 Notice how we don’t tell gawk which file to use to get its input.
-Instead, we’ve redirected standard input from in.csv.
-Since awk has no explicit input file to work with, it uses standard input, which in this case comes from in.csv.
+Instead, we’ve redirected standard input from input.csv.
+Since awk has no explicit input file to work with, it uses standard input, which in this case comes from input.csv.

 In practice, you’re right to think that this doesn’t make any difference to our input or output in this case.
 But redirection is a command-line superhero-level power for lots of things that are beyond the scope of this little page.